K-Means Clustering Explained: Beginner-Friendly Guide

 Is K-Means supervised or unsupervised learning?

-K-Means is an unsupervised learning algorithm because it works without labeled training data.
+K-Means Clustering is an unsupervised learning algorithm because it identifies patterns and groups within data without using labeled training examples.

 What does the “K” mean in K-Means?